-Creamsicle Drink – I must admin — I’m a little too excited about how tasty and satisfying this Creamsicle Drink as I am.
-But Creamsicle Bars were one of my absolute favorite frozen treats growing up.
-For years now I have been trying to figure out how to recreate a clean version.
+Creamsicle Drink – I must admin — I’m a little too excited about how tasty and satisfying this Creamsicle Drink turned out.
+When I was a kid, Creamsicle Bars were one of my absolute favorite frozen treats.
+For years now I have been trying to figure out how to recreate a cleaner version.

-Surely it wasn’t the delectable taste of milk fat or propylene glycol monoesters that I loved so much.
+Surely it wasn’t the delectable taste of milk fat that I loved so much.
 But there was a very special something something about a Creamsicle drink that I just couldn’t replicate no matter how many times I tried.
 So I just gave up.

 And then!
 Just this morning, without even trying, I accidentally stumbled upon the secret ingredient.